stackrox/stackrox/operator/bundle_helpers/README.md

 # Bundle Helpers

-## Python Dependency Management

 For hermetic builds with Konflux, we need to provide the full list of resolved dependencies in `requirements.txt`.
 These will be prefetched with Cachi2 and made available to the container image build.

+## Python Dependency Management

-We use Poetry to manage Python dependencies and for generating the complete `requirements.txt`.
+We use Poetry to manage Python dependencies.
-This tool can generate the full dependency tree for Python dependencies.
 Install it from [here](https://python-poetry.org/docs/#installation).
 You also need Python==3.6 installed as a prerequisite to keep GHA builds working.
 This is going to be solved by [ROX-26860](https://issues.redhat.com/browse/ROX-26860).